Cecilia Hazlerigg PgDip MSc(Dist) MSt(Oxon) MBACP

 Fully qualified (2008) insured and registered (2013) member of BACP

-Specialist training in working with addictions, eating disorders and with gender and sexual diversity clients.
+Specialist training in working with addictions, disordered eating, personality disorders, and with gender and sexual diversity clients.

 Further training and experience of working with couples and families.